szilard/GBM-perf/README.md

  10M  | 25%   |    35%          |  -20%          |      10%

 where negative numbers mean on 64 cores it is slower than on 16 cores (by that much %) (e.g. -50% means a decrease in speed by 50% that is an doubling of training time).
-These numbers were much much worse until very recently (2020) before the above mentioned mitigating optimizations, for example training time (sec) for xgboost 1M rows:
+These numbers were much much worse until very recently (2020), for example training time (sec) for xgboost 1M rows:

 cores       |  May 2019  | Sept 2020
 ------------|------------|------------
 1           |    30      |   34
 16 (1s)     |    12      |   5.1
 64 (2s+HT)  |   120      |   5.2

+that is xgboost was 10x slower on 64 cores vs 16 cores and it was slower on 64 cores vs even 1 core (!).
+One can see that the recent optimization have improved both the multicore scaling and the NUMA (multi-socket) issue.

 ### 100M records and RAM usage